-Hope House has three phases of treatment, which leads to graduation.
+Hope House offers 30, 60, and 90 day treatment.
 Hope House also provides clients aftercare, helping them continue their recovery.
-In each program treatment phase, we work with clients to accomplish specific goals.
-A 90-Day treatment packet is given to each client at intake.
-During the prescreening, we thoroughly assess clients to ensure that our program setting is appropriate for them.
+We work with each client to meet his/her specific treatment plan goals.
+A treatment packet is given to each client at intake.
+During the prescreening interview, we thoroughly assess clients to ensure that our program setting is appropriate for them.
 Hope House keeps clients focused with a full weekly schedule.
 Our goal is to maintain program services at a current level.
 This includes the following:

 - Providing individual therapy to all Hope House clients once weekly

 - Providing small clinical groups weekly

-- Providing outpatient services including family therapy, group therapy and individual therapy as requested by clients
+- Providing outpatient services including family therapy, group therapy and individual therapy as needed

 - Providing weekly graduate support group

 - Providing a minimum of 7 clinical groups per week.
 Groups include: Seeking Safety, Thinking For Change, Men/Women’s Group, Anger Management, Things Left Unsaid, Devil’s Advocate, Empty Chair, Dasein, Family Sculpture, Group Rap, How I See You and Wounded Child

 - Providing 12-step meetings, AA meetings once weekly and book study group

 - Daily walks (when permitted) and monthly outings to park